nest/nestml/doc/pynestml_toolchain/extensions.rst

 -  The governing templates in order to include the extensions.

 As illustrated in :numref:`fig_inclusion_new_templates`, the existing *NeuronClass* template is extended by a new *invariant* function which checks all stated invariants during the execution of the simulation.
-JinJa2 as the underlying generator engine of PyNESTML features concepts for template inclusion and therefore enables an easy extension of PyNESTML’s code generator.
+JinJa2 as the underlying generator engine of PyNESTML features concepts for template inclusion and therefore enables an easy extension of PyNESTML's code generator.
 The referenced template is hereby implemented as a new artifact.

 .. _fig_inclusion_new_templates:

 .. figure:: https://raw.githubusercontent.com/nest/NESTML/master/doc/pynestml/pic/ext_back_temp_cropped.jpg
    :alt: Inclusion of new templates.

-   Figure 4.7: Inclusion of new templates: The existing set of templates is modified to include additional templates.
+   Inclusion of new templates: The existing set of templates is modified to include additional templates.
 For the sake of modularity, each extension should be implemented in an individual artifact.

 In conclusion, it is sufficient to implement all extensions in individual templates and include them by the above-demonstrated mechanism.